jamirawan/dox/the-basics/README.md

 # Core knowledge

-These are some core knowledge that we should or will make your life easier when understanding these stuff.
+These are some core knowledges that we should or will make your life easier when understanding these stuff before diving in to the sea.